biswaranjanray/cloud-sf-extension-cap-sample/README.md

 6. Click on Assign Employee.
 ![Assign Employee](./documentation/images/AssignEmployee.png)
 7. All employees reporting to David Leal is displayed.
-8. Select 1 or more employees and assign them to projects
+8. Select 1 or more employees and assign them to projects.
+E.g Simon Rampal(srampal)
 9. Login to SF demo instance with sfadmin user.
 ![step1](./documentation/images/step1.PNG)
 10. Search for Employee David Leal (dleal) in the Employee Directory
 11. Select Employee David Leal
 12. Click on Actions button and Select Org Chart
 ![step4](./documentation/images/step4.PNG)
-13. Choose an employee who is reporting to 'David Leal e.g Penelope Miller(pmiller) and assigned to the project in step 8
+13. Choose an employee who is reporting to 'David Leal e.g Simon Rampal(srampal) and assigned to the project in step 8
 14. Click on Take Actions button and Select Termination
 ![step6](./documentation/images/step6.PNG)
 15. Set values for